 Some believe that Easter Island’s Polynesian inhabitants arrived on Easter Island sometime near 1200 AD.
 They created a thriving and industrious culture, as evidenced by the island’s numerous enormous stone moai and other artifacts.
 However, land clearing for cultivation and the introduction of the Polynesian rat led to gradual deforestation.
 Learn more here.

-This place has a cafe inside, cafe Ekante.
-My experience was bad here, the chicken sandwich was not fresh and seems overpriced.
-Although there are few snack & tea stalls outside of the perimeter, they can give food to you through the railings.
-For washroom and drinking water, you can use Eco park facilities at a short distance.
+Certainly, this place has a cafe inside, named Cafe Ekante.
+Certainly, my experience was bad here, the chicken sandwich was not fresh and overpriced.
+Although there are few snack & tea stalls outside of the perimeter.
+They can give food to you through the railings.
+If you need a washroom and drinking water, you can use Eco-park facilities at a short distance.

 Two-wheeler parking is available in Gate 1, 3 & 5 for INR 20/-.
 Four-wheelers parking available at Gate 1, 4 for INR 50/-.

 These days, transportation to Eco-Park is not a big challenge, almost every place in Kolkata has some mode of transit available to reach there.

 Biswa Bangla Gate, also known as Kolkata Gate is the latest crown of Kolkata.
 Few prefer to call it the Welcome Gate.
 There are two...

 Biswa Bangla Shilpi Haat is an umbrella organization showcasing and promoting all the handloom & handicraft products of West Bengal.
 You can purchase handicraft items,...

 Although, we are in a process to queue up the next post shortly.
 Till then subscribe to Rider Escaped Newsletter and connect with us on Social platforms to get future updates quicker.